Facts about Crete Island

 The current name, Crete, is attributed to King Kouretes, who was known as Kritas.
 Another theory holds that the name was derived from Crete, the daughter of one of the Kouretes, who later married Ammon Zeus, who arrived from Libya and created a new empire.

-However, many people in Crete also speak English, so you won’t have any language problems while visiting the island.
+Many people in Crete speak English, so you won’t have any language problems while visiting the island.

 Following the defeat of the Ottoman Empire in The Balkan War, Crete was given to Greece.
 Unfortunately, this meant that many Turkish inhabitants of Crete found themselves under Hellenic rule.
 As a result, soon after the turn of the 20th century, around 5,000-10,000 Turkish speakers left the island for Turkey while only some stayed back.